 The general renovation of the Staatsoper Unter den Linden began in September 2010.

-Until summer 2015, the Staatsoper will perform at the Schiller Theater in Berlin Charlottenburg.
+Until autumn 2017, the Staatsoper will perform at the Schiller Theater in Berlin Charlottenburg.
 The address is as follows:

 Staatsoper im Schiller Theater